 Safety is woven into our curriculum for all students, with the content developed specifically for a particular age range.
-Our goal is to demystify what constitutes as abuse and share resources that are available to them, including reporting mechanisms.
+Our goal is to discuss what may be abuse and share available resources, including reporting mechanisms.
 Below is the type of information that we share with students:

 Preschool - 2nd Grade: Teachers using the book The Right Touch by Sandy Kleven as a teaching tool in the fall.
 Parents and guardians are notified via email.

 3rd - 5th Grade: “Consent for Kids” video is shown in the fall to generate questions and provide answers.
 Parents and guardians are notified via email..

 6th - 8th Grade: Middle School health class provides in-class trainings.
 Sixth graders are taught “protect yourself rules” based on fightchildabuse.org.
 Seventh graders are taught what constitutes sexual harassment, abuse, and cultivating healthy relationships.
 Eighth graders focus on inclusion and LGBTQ+ topics and issues.
 Parents and guardians are notified via email.

 9th - 12th Grade: Ninth and tenth graders take Health, a semester-long course, which includes extensive instruction on consent and healthy relationships, as well as information on overall mental health, addictions, human psychology, and well-being.
 A guest speaker talks about Title IX on college campuses during the senior seminar class.